dbushell/dbushell.com/src/data/pages/portfolio.md

 📢 I provide [many services](/services/) and fulfil many roles.

-It's not easy to showcase my work in a neat package.
-Instead I prefer to show off singular snippets that best demonstrate my expertise and contributions.
+It's not easy to showcase my work in a neat package as it's spread out across the web.

 <h3 class="Cursive">Discover my recent work</h3>

-* [Read my blog](/blog/) — I go in-depth on recent case studies and topics
+* [Read my blog](/blog/) — I go in-depth with case studies and topics
-* [See my projects](/now/) — Find out what I'm working on now
+* [See my projects](/now/) — Side projects I'm working on now
-* [Follow my GitHub](https://github.com/dbushell/) — Where I share open source code
+* [Follow my GitHub](https://github.com/dbushell/) — I share open source code

 Contact me if you have a project in mind and I can demonstrate related work.
+I also have profiles on [Mastodon](https://fosstodon.org/@dbushell), [Twitter](https://twitter.com/dbushell/), and [CodePen](https://codepen.io/dbushell/).

 <a href="/contact/" class="Button">Get in Touch</a>